Loss of Priority Registration

 Is there an appeal?

 Yes, but grounds for a successful appeal are very limited and specific.
-Review the appeal form carefully and submit the completed form to the Admissions and Records Office.
+Review the appeal form carefully and submit the completed form to either the Admissions and Records Office or the Financial Aid Office.
+Please allow 2 working days.
+You will be notified by Los Rios Gmail.
 Appeals are specific to a registration cycle.
 This means that an affected student will need to submit an appeal for each registration cycle the he/she is in a loss of priority status.